roolebo/tianocore.github.io/Design-Meeting.md

 A notice will then be sent to the group 1 day before the event with a list of all the topics.

 ## Add to Calendar
-Please subcribe to the Groups.io calendar:
+Please subscribe to the Groups.io calendar:

 https://edk2.groups.io/g/devel/calendar